MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/map-entities.md

 If an entity contains URLs to publicly available profile images or logos, you can add them to the unified customer profile.

 Select the entity and find the field that contains the URL to the profile image.
-In the **Type** input field manually enter the following value:
+In the **Type** input field, manually enter the following value:
 - For a person: Person.ProfileImage
 - For an organization: Organization.LogoImage

-Proceed with the unification steps and ensure the attribute that contains the image URL is also added in the [Merge](merge-entities.md) step.
+Continue with the unification steps and ensure the attribute that contains the image URL is also added in the [Merge](merge-entities.md) step.

 ## Set attributes for organizations

-For rganizations (Preview), the attribute type should be mapped to "Organization.Name"
+For organizations (Preview), the attribute type should be mapped to "Organization.Name"
 > [!div class="mx-imgBorder"]
 > ![Primary key and attribute type B2B](media/configure-data-map-edit-b2b.png "Primary key and attribute type B2B")